gvwilson/fiction/santas/index.md

 that kind of thing.
 Made no sense,
 but folk figured there was no harm in lettin' them talk."

+[^swig]: Which is what a "gulp" is called when you're on a ship.

 "But who are 'they'?"
 Finner asked.